Here are some frequently asked questions about all things Prenoa to guide you in finding your forever coins.

 2. How can I receive my order more quickly?

 Some items have a 'fast track' service you can add to basket.
 This helps you to jump the queue of orders and your purchase will be prioritised.
 Solid gold orders, bangles and cufflinks are exempt from this service, due to needing time to clean, file, pickle and polish.

 3. What postal services does Prenoa use?

 Royal Mail collects mail Monday to Friday from the studio.
 UK services are first class recorded and special delivery, whilst international services are all tracked by Royal Mail and handed over to their delivery partners at destination customs.

 4. How will my order be packaged for posting?

-Most of your purchases are packaged in recycled cardboard large letter 'PIP' boxes, much like those used for pizzas.
-Smaller items are sometimes sent in recyclable jiffy bags.
+Most of your purchases are packaged in recycled cardboard large letter 'PIP' boxes, or smaller items such as initial charms are posted in recyclable jiffy bags.